Fenu24/mercury/README.md

       ./element6

+## General Relativity effects
+The original mercury integrator by John E. Chambers did not implement general relativity effects.
+The mercury6 drivers included in this version - mercury6_2 and mercury6_2_yorp - implement general relativity effect in the way described in [Nobili et al 1989](https://ui.adsabs.harvard.edu/abs/1989A%26A...210..313N/abstract), by adding a force with potential 3(GM/cr)^2, where r is the distance from the Sun, c is the speed of light, and M is the mass of the Sun plus the mass of the planet (or just the mass of the Sun for massless particles).
+This term mainly causes a precession of the perihelion, in accordance to what predicted by the general relativity.
+The force can be included in the dynamical model by setting the line "Include the effects of general relativity (yes or no)" to yes in the param.in input file.

 ## Known problems
 We list here the known problems that need to be fixed in following updates:
 1. A simulation that included the Yarkovsky and/or YORP effects that stopped, **can not**